IBIC/neuropointillist/README.md

 The `readargs.R` file in `example.rawfmri` is configured so that it will create a directory called `sgetest` with the assembled design matrix file (in rds format), the split up fMRI data (also in rds format), and files to run the job.
 These files are:

 `Makefile` This file contains the rules for running each subjob and assembling the results.
 Note that the executables `npointrun` and `npointmerge` must be in your path environment.
 You can run your job by typing `make -j <ncores>` at the command line in the `sgetest` directory.
-You can also type `make clean` to remove all the intermediate files once your job has completed and you have reassembled your output (by any method).
+You can also type `make mostlyclean` to remove all the intermediate files once your job has completed and you have reassembled your output (by any method).
+If instead you type `make clean`, you can remove all the rds files also.

 `sgejob.bash` This is the job submission script for processing the data using SGE.
 Note that `npointrun` needs to be in your path.